aaronwmorris/indi-allsky/docs/wiki/Mini-Timelapses.md

 The generator checks the full selected period and shows the usable frame count, time range, and approximate video length.
 Changing the source or time range reloads the preview.

 **For periods longer than four hours, the animated preview shows only the last four hours.
-The finished video still uses the full selected period.** Panorama panning is also calculated over the full period, so a shortened preview may show only the later part of the movement.
+The finished video uses the full selected period.** Panorama panning is calculated over the full period, so a shortened preview may show only the later part of the movement.

 The preview shows content and framing, not final compression quality; browser image loading can affect playback.
 Click it for fullscreen where supported.

 ## Panorama Mini-Timelapses

 **Panorama images** appears when **Enable Fisheye to Panoramic** is enabled.
-It uses saved panoramas and does not create them for older images.
+It uses panoramas already saved for the selected period.

 The selected image must have its own saved panorama.
 Otherwise, **No panorama was saved for this image** appears with **Previous panorama** or **Next panorama** links when alternatives are available.